FINRAOS/DataGenerator/docs/tags/DG_File.rst

 DG:File
 ===========

-There is "dg:file" build in DG feature.
+There is DG feature - "dg:file" tag.

 Features:
  * Lines started with comment ('#') will be ignored